wehlutyk/homepage/content/2016-02-20-this-weeks-higgledy-piggledy.md

 Category: Higgledy-piggledy
 Tags: startup, world change, science
 Slug: this-weeks-higgledy-piggledy
 Summary: Random assortment of thoughts and links from the week.
+Why blog, politics and AI links, and thoughts about science and action.

 First: why blog?